-With an intention to mitigate the risk arising from exposure to market movements and liquidity, in March 2023, the Directors considered and in principle agreed a proposal to sell the mortgage portfolio to PAC and to set up an annual process whereby all new segments will be sold to PAC.
+With an intention to mitigate the risk arising from exposure to market movements and liquidity, there was a sale of mortgage portfolio to PAC in December 2023 and there is an intention to set up an annual process whereby all new segments will be sold to PAC.
 The Company will continue to service existing customers and offer further drawdowns.
+The Company sold the portfolio as at 30 September 2023 to PAC at a sale consideration of £46,190k in December 2023.
+As a result of this sale transaction, the Company recognised a realised loss of £30,117k (refer note 7) and reversed the unrealised loss of £39,519k during the year (refer note 8).
+In addition, the Company cancelled the interest rate swap derivatives during the year (refer note 7 and 8).
+The Company advanced to PAC a loan of £46,190k repayable on 17 December 2026 or such later date as mutually agreed (refer note 11).

-Subject to approvals, work is underway to complete the required legal agreements and paperwork for the sale of the portfolio and the sale is expected to be concluded before June 2023.
-Post the proposed sale of portfolio, with a view to simplify the capital structure within the Company, there is an intention to explore the option to undertake share capital reduction and redeem the preference share capital.
+Post the sale of portfolio, with a view to simplify the capital structure within the Company, there is an intention to explore the option to undertake share capital reduction and redeem the preference share capital.